How to make homemade panna cotta the traditional way with heavy cream and a whole food sweetener for a healthy, low-sugar dessert.

 This recipe plus video lesson features my traditional foodie friend Maureen Diaz.

-This video lesson features traditional foodie Maureen Diaz making the traditional Italian dessert known as panna cotta.
+She demonstrates how to make the traditional Italian dessert known as panna cotta.

 Many thanks to Maureen for sharing her knowledge with all of us!

 Panna Cotta Recipe

-Pour the panna cotta mixture into serving dishes, cover and chill for an hour or two until set.
+Pour the panna cotta mixture into a serving dish, cover and chill for an hour or two until set.

 Serve when chilled.
 Top with berries or other fruit if desired.
 It is simply delicious served plain too.

 Keep panna cotta leftovers refrigerated in a glass bowl with a lid.
 It will keep for about 4-5 days.